fetchai/agents-aea/docs/aries-cloud-agent-demo.md

 The rest of the interactions are broadly as follows:

  * Alice_ACA: accepts the invitation.
- * Alice_AEA: sends a matching invitation request to Faber_ACA.
+ * Alice_ACA: sends a matching invitation request to Faber_ACA.
  * Faber_ACA: accepts

-At this point Alice_ACA and Faber_ACA are connected.
+At this point, the two ACAs are connected to each other.

- * Faber_AEA: issues a credential (e.g. university degree) to Alice_AEA, via Faber_ACA and Alice_ACA.
+ * Faber_AEA: requests Faber_ACA to issue a credential (e.g. university degree) to Alice_AEA, which Faber_ACA does via Alice_ACA.
  * Faber_AEA: requests proof that Alice_AEA's age is above 18.
  * Alice_AEA: presents proof that it's age is above 18, without presenting its credential.